RechieKho/RechieKho/README.md

-### Hi there 👋 I am Rechie!
+### Hi there 👋 I am Rechie! 😊

 I am a random 👦 who live on a planet called '🌏'.
 I am very ordinary and I just coding as a way to escape from reality.

-In the past, I spent most of the time on C# for Unity and I admit it is a bad idea because making a game is very tiring.
+In the past, I spent most of the time on C# for Unity.
-I ended up giving up because I hate my artwork (not coding's fault).
 At the same time, I also did some research on web development for my school project.
 Because of it, I leart HTML, CSS, javascript, React, PHP and some MySQL.

-In a nutshell, I spent a lot of time on coding (probably because I don't have money to buy games 😢).
+In a nutshell, I spent a lot of time on coding (literally everyday, just lazy to `git push`).

-### Technology That I Have Immerse Myself In
+### Technology That I Have Immerse Myself In ⚙

 You have run: `SELECT name FROM technology ORDER BY experience DESC`
 Output: